EnzDev/idea-ngx-translate-autocomplete/README.md

 <!-- Plugin description -->
 NgTranslate Toolset extends Angular language support for the NgxTranslate library.
 It provides translation key referencing and autocompletion in your angular templates.
+Also works for Transloco.

 Plugins look in the resources directories by default, you can configure the plugin in `Settings...` > `Tools` > `NgTranslate Toolset`.